-The synchronization pulse for the external acquisition start (Sync.
-In) is transferred directly into the FPGA that controls the acquisition process.
-The FPGA also sends out a synchronization pulse for marking the end of an acquisition (via the Sync.
-Out socket).
+The synchronization pulse for the external acquisition start (SYNC IN) is transferred directly into the FPGA that controls the acquisition process.
+The FPGA also sends out a synchronization pulse for marking the end of an acquisition (via the SYNC OUT).